jeffmacinnes/stats_intro/basicStats.md

 Descriptive Statistics
 ======================

 Descriptive statistics are ways to summarize *your data*.
-That is, they don't infer any conclusions from your data to the larger population from which your subjects are drawn from (you'll need **inferential statistics** for that...don't worry, it's coming).
+That is, they don't infer any conclusions from your data to the larger population from which your subjects are drawn from (you'll need **inferential statistics** for that...coming later).
 Descriptive statistics can be things like the *mean*, *mode*, and *median* of a variable.

 ### Quick data summary